cwoodall/generative-art-studio/notes/index.md

 - [ ] Composition improvements (Dense spots around which starting points tend to congregate?)
 - [ ] Command-line arguments
 - [ ] auto-screenshots (see [[R01_CirclesAndTriangles]])
+- [ ] Make it easier to generate from seeds so art is reproducible.

 #### Completed actions
 - [x] Play with different underlying flow field representations, possibly look into [[Perlin Noise]]